Facts About Sunrooms

 The cost of a sunroom depends on how big the room is going to be, the style or design you want, the type of glass, options you want to add, and the location of the space.
 Added costs will be in labor and installation, estimating about $3,000 for an average-sized sunroom of 10' x 7'.

-Solariums or conservatories are the most expensive sunrooms to build because they requirs a cooling and heating system.
+Solariums or conservatories are the most expensive sunrooms to build because they require a cooling and heating system.
 The starting cost for a solarium or conservatory can be about $15,000.

 Sunrooms that come in the form of a kit are a lot less expensive than having a sunroom built by a professional.
 A kit can cost anywhere from $2,000-$15,000, depending on size, style, and type.
 A kit is good for any handy DIYer to put together.
 Some kits come with their own set of design options, video tutorials, necessary fasteners, screws, and frames.
 The only thing that most kits don't come with is the glass for the windows, which are custom made and can cost a bit more.
 There are mixed reviews about sunroom kits by consumers.
 Some consumers consider these kits to be not worth the money because of the possibility of leaks from improper installation, but leaks can happen with sunrooms built by a professional too.
 Others have no problems with sunroom kits.
-Building a sunroom out of kit is base on preference and the willingness to do-it-oneself.
+Building a sunroom out of kit is based upon personal preferences and your willingness to do-it-yourself.